 Moreover, he says that in the War on Terror, it’s not only a radical core of Muslims—the Jihadists—that is the enemy but also the large number of Muslims around them that provide financial and logistical support and the even larger number of Muslims that provide encouragement and moral support.

 He says we ought to bring all of our troops home and stop getting involved in wars, especially in Third World countries where people are so fucked-up with religion they resist any effort to free themselves from not only religious tyranny but the political tyranny that goes with it.
 He says that what we should do if any of them attack us at home or abroad is send in the drones, or better still, Nuke ’em!
 Mocking the eco-Nazis, he always adds with a grin that the measures he recommends should be undertaken, of course, in an environmentally sensitive way so as not to kill any endangered species.

 I don’t argue with him much anymore because he is so sure he is correct in what he says that to argue would be pointless.
 And too, he has been a good friend, coming up now on fifty years.
 So, I do the same thing his very easy-going wife, two delightful daughters, and others in his life do.
 I let what he says—oratory, drama, and all—run its course, which if nothing else, I find thought provoking and entertaining.
 And I must admit there is a ring of truth in much of it.

 Copyright © July 2013 Frank Zahn.
-Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.